 Dangers & Annoyances

-- Brunei is very safe for travellers of both sexes.
+- Brunei is fairly safe for travelers.

 - Saltwater crocodiles are a very real danger in waterways, especially in muddy estuaries.
 Exercise caution when swimming in rivers, and never swim near river mouths.

 |Brunei Darussalam's Country Code||673|

 Entry & Exit Formalities

 Tobacco may not be imported into Brunei.
 Non-Muslims can import two bottles of wine or spirits and 12 cans of beer, which must be declared at customs, to consume in private.
 Keep the customs slip in case of inspection.